Skip to main content

 • Only ULA Addresses are currently supported inside the tunnel at this time

-• Since ULA is being used, the MX will NAT IPv6 client traffic to the Internet
+• Since ULA is used, the MX will perform NAT on IPv6 client traffic before routing it out to the Internet

-• AnyConnect support only Dual Stack when IPv6 is enabled, AnyConnect does not support IPv6-only on the inside or outside
+• AnyConnect supports only Dual Stack when IPv6 is enabled, AnyConnect does not support IPv6-only on the inside or outside

 • To use a single stack IPv4, you must remove the IPv6 prefix from the AnyConnect Settings page which disables IPv6 on AnyConnect